mjclaypool/Match-Game/README.md

 - JavaScript
 - React

-### Continued development
+### Continued Development

-I plan to create a Card component and move the handling of displaying card images when clicked into that component.
-Currently the whole GameBoard rerenders on every click, so I will optimize the code by only rerendering the clicked card.

-Since some of the drink images are identical aside from a color change, I also plan to add card titles below the images for improved accessibility.
+Since some of the drink images are identical aside from a color change, I plan to add card titles below the images for improved accessibility.

-### Useful resources
+### Useful Resources
 - [Udemy: React - The Complete Guide 2024](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) - This React course by Maximilian Schwarzmuller, specifically the Tic-Tac-Toe project, inspired me to try building my own game with React.
 This course provides many hands-on learning opportunities and emphasizes React best practices early and often.

 - [Blush: The Munchies](https://blush.design/collections/the-munchies/the-munchies) - This collection of food and drink illustrations by Elsma Ramirez was used for the game's card images.
 There are many more, similarly-styled illustrations in this collection that could be used to expand the game with additional categories and/or difficulty levels.